-With a swipe at 'gloomsters', UK PM Johnson promises a bold new Brexit deal
+With a swipe at "gloomsters", UK PM Johnson promises a bold new Brexit deal

 “We will do a new deal, a better deal that will maximize the opportunities of Brexit while allowing us to develop a new and exciting partnership with the rest of Europe.”

-But, in a 12 minute speech outside glossy black door to the prime minister’s residence at 10 Downing Street, Johnson delivered a thrusting rebuke to those who have criticized his planned approach as light on detail and heavy on rhetoric.
+But in a 12-minute speech in front of the glossy black door to the prime minister’s residence at 10 Downing Street, Johnson delivered a thrusting rebuke to those who have criticized his planned approach as light on detail and heavy on rhetoric.

-“The doubters, the doomster, the gloomsters – they are going to get it wrong again,” Johnson said, rocking up on the balls of his feet as he spoke.
+“The doubters, the doomsters, the gloomsters – they are going to get it wrong again,” Johnson said, rocking up on the balls of his feet as he spoke.

 “The people who bet against Britain are going to lose their shirts.”